SophieAu/personal-site-old/src/pages/blog-posts/2020-06-21-web-a11y-states.md

 The focus state is what you see when a user 'tabs' through a page.
 Elements that are focusable are everything that has an (implicit) [tabindex](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex).
 Elements with implicit tabindex are e.g. links (`<a>`), buttons (`<button>`) and inputs (`<input>`).

-Try t yourself and tab through [dev.to](https://dev.to/).
+Try it yourself and tab through [dev.to](https://dev.to/).
 You can always see which element is currently selected.
 And that is because the `:focus` state is set, in most cases simply with the default style.

 NEVER DO THIS: